 - 1. The B.Comm.
 (International Experience) is a four-year version of the existing B.Comm. programme involving a one-year period of study at an approved university or third level institution outside the state and/or placement in an approved business environment. - 2.
 The International stream is optional.
 Interested students must apply to the School of Business & Economics in their second year, by a date to be specified.
 The students selected would spend their third year abroad and on the successful completion of this year would take final B.Comm. in their fourth year. - 3.
 Numbers accepted on the programme will be limited.
 The School of Business & Economics will determine both the selection of students and the particular university at which the student will spend the year abroad.
 Such decisions are based on the number of places available at host institutions as well as the student's academic and personal record. - 4.
 The number and level of subjects to be taken at the host University must be determined in consultation with the B.Comm.
 Programme Director.
-Performance in examinations taken abroad will be integrated into the student's record in "pass"/ "fail" terms.
+Performance in examinations taken abroad will be integrated into the student's record in "pass"/"fail" terms.
 Accordingly, in order for students to be admitted to Fourth Year, they must have achieved an overall result of "Pass" in Third Year (year abroad). - 5.
 Where the requirements of the Year abroad are not successfully completed arrangements to proceed on a provisional basis may be applied and the deficiencies must be made up by the students in question presenting for such additional examinations and/or other exercises as determined by the School of Business & Economics - 6.
-The regulations as set out in the Calendar and Marks and Standards for the B.Comm. programme shall apply apart from: - 7.
-Honours in the Final Year 2013/'14 will be calculated on the basis of 50% of the aggregate mark obtained in Second Year and 50% of the aggregate mark obtained in Final Year and are awarded in accordance with the following standard: First Class Honours 70%; Second Class Honours Grade I 60%; Second Class Honours Grade II 50%.
-The Pass mark is 40% in each subject.
+The regulations as set out in the Calendar and Marks and Standards for the B.Comm. programme are as follows:

-- (a) Honours in Final Year (from 2014/'15) will be calculated on the basis of 30% of the aggregate mark obtained in Second Year and 70% of the aggregate mark obtained in Final Year according to the following table:
+Honours in Final Year are calculated on the basis of 30% of the aggregate mark obtained in Second Year and 70% of the aggregate mark obtained in Final Year according to the following table:

 - H1 70% on the aggregate

 - H2.1 60% on the aggregate

 - H2.2 50% on the aggregate

 - H3 40% on the aggregate